A New Nation Under the Table

 Flip - Flip first appeared in American taverns around 1690.
 This popular mix varied in name and ingredients, but basically consisted of rum, beaten eggs and molasses (or dried pumpkin) to which warm beer and nutmeg was added.

 Stonefence - A Stonefence was a simple mixture of rum and hard cider with perhaps a bit of spice added to the surface of the mixed drink.

 Rattleskull - Rattleskull, as its name implies, was a very strong drink made from rum, beer and brandy.
-Take an even mixture of brandy and rum and then add this to an equivalent amount of stout beer and now you have your basis for Rattleskull.
-Mix in a little lime juice and top it off with a garnish of spice and this powerful drink is complete.
+Take an even mixture of brandy and rum and then add this to an equivalent amount of stout beer and now you have your basic ingredients for Rattleskull.
+Mix in a little lime juice and top it off with a garnish of spice and now this powerful drink is complete.

 Whiskey Replaces Rum